Mazda CX-5 review - Practicality, comfort and boot space

-The CX-5 offers 506-litres of seats-up boot space, which is a mere three litres more than the outgoing car.
-The Skoda Kodiaq and Nissan X-Trail are larger, although most families will find plenty of space in the wide, flat load bay.
-Under-floor storage has increased from 10 litres to 30 litres, while fold all seats down and you’ll find a substantial 1,620-litres of space.
+The CX-5 offers 522-litres of boot space with its rear seats up and, while the Skoda Kodiaq and Nissan X-Trail are larger, most families will find the Mazds's wide, flat load bay offers plenty of space.
+Under-floor storage has increased from 10 litres to 30 litres, while folding all seats down opens up a substantial 1,620-litres of space.

 In this review

 - 1Mazda CX-5 reviewThe Mazda CX-5 is good to drive, while decent levels of comfort, space and tech help it challenge the leading mid-size SUV pack